 Paid with borrowed funds.
-You can claim a Hope credit for qualified education expenses paid with the proceeds of a loan.
-Use the expenses to figure the Hope credit for the year in which the expenses are paid, not the year in which the loan is repaid.
+You can claim an American opportunity credit for qualified education expenses paid with the proceeds of a loan.
+Use the expenses to figure the American opportunity credit for the year in which the expenses are paid, not the year in which the loan is repaid.
 Treat loan payments sent directly to the educational institution as paid on the date the institution credits the student's account.

 Student withdraws from class(es).
-You can claim a Hope credit for qualified education expenses not refunded when a student withdraws.
+You can claim an American opportunity credit for qualified education expenses not refunded when a student withdraws.

-For purposes of the Hope credit, qualified education expenses are tuition and certain related expenses required for enrollment or attendance at an eligible educational institution.
+For purposes of the American opportunity credit, qualified education expenses are tuition and certain related expenses required for enrollment or attendance at an eligible educational institution.

 Eligible educational institution.
-An eligible educational institution is any college, university, vocational school, or other postsecondary educational institution eligible to participate in a student aid program administered by the Department of Education.
+An eligible educational institution is any college, university, vocational school, or other postsecondary educational institution eligible to participate in a student aid program administered by the U.S. Department of Education.
 It includes virtually all accredited public, nonprofit, and proprietary (privately owned profit-making) postsecondary institutions.
 The educational institution should be able to tell you if it is an eligible educational institution.